 Where to Eat

 Ven island is small, so making a list of best restaurants here would be a bit of a joke when there only are a handful to choose from.
-But there are some that look very cosy and some that are more worth the visit than others.
+But there are some that look very cozy and some that are more worth the visit than others.

 - Agnes Tapas – fish and chips for 100kr that tasted good and filled our bellies.
 Located just next to the ferry, perfect if you arrived just in time for lunch.